 Use case 1.
 Creating compliance reports - To summarize the compliance status, findings, and recommendations of a healthcare system Compliance requirements: specific rules, standards, or regulations.
 2. Formatting compliance reports - To present the compliance data clearly and concisely, using tables, charts, or graphs 3.
-Updating compliance reports periodically or on-demand, based on the changes in the compliance requirements or data
+Updating compliance reports periodically or 3. opulating compitance reports periodically of on-demand, based on the changes in the compliance requirements or data